 Make a secure donation via Paypal to Solano Disaster Relief Fund.

-Since 2017 Northern California has experienced widespread wildfires that have impacted individuals and families, damaged homes and structures, and caused displacements.
-In 2020 dozens of counties and hundreds of thousands of residents were impacted by the early wildfires.
+Northern California has experienced widespread wildfires over the last seven years that have caused death and destruction; impacted individuals and families, damaged business, farms, homes and structures, and caused displacement of people and animals.
+In 2020 dozens of counties and hundreds of thousands of residents were impacted by the earlier-than-usual wildfires.
 Solano County was already experiencing the socioeconomic impacts due to the COVID-19 pandemic when the LNU Lightning Complex fires compounded the devastation.
-Due to the dry winter we just experienced, it is logical to assume that 2022 fires are not an 'if' it is a matter of 'when' they will occur.
-The time to prepare is now.
+Given the severe draught conditions California is experiencing, it is logical to assume that annual fires are not an 'if' any longer, they are a 'when' - and the time to prepare is 'now.'

 TO REQUEST A GRANT

-Only one application per organization will be funded at a time.
+Only one application per organization, per disaster will be funded at a time.
 A subsequent grant may be awarded if the need continues and funding exists.
-A subsequent grant may be awarded if the need continues and funding exists.
-There are two funding areas identified:
+There are two funding priorities:

 Urgent Needs.
-Requestors may apply for grants to provide relief and recovery support to meet the most urgent needs of those impacted (i.e., food,clothing, temporary shelter, counseling, and emergency medical needs).
+Grant monies must be used to provide relief and recovery support to meet the most urgent needs of those impacted by the disaster (i.e., food, clothing, temporary shelter, transportation, counseling, and emergency medical needs).

 Disater Preparedness.
-Limited funding is also available to support organizational disaster preparedness and planning efforts.
-These grants are for those agencies that must provide 'first response' in time of disaster, or those organizations that provide continued or ongoing support to those residents impacted directly by the disaster (i.e., case management, healthcare, transportation, mental healthsupport, employment and training).
+Limited funding may be available to support organizational disaster preparedness and planning efforts.
+These grants are also intended to help agencies that provide a 'first response' in time of disaster, or those organizations that provide continued or ongoing support to those residents impacted directly by the disaster (i.e., case management, healthcare, transportation, mental health support, employment and training).

 GRANTEE REPORT FORM

-For all grantees who received a SDRF grant in 2020, your Grantee Report is past due.
-For grants awarded in 2021, your final report is due on or efore April 30, 2022.
-Use the link below to download, complete and return the fill-in-the-blank report form below to firstname.lastname@example.org.
+For all grantees who received a SDRF grant in 2020 or 2021, your Grantee Report is past due.
+Use the link below to download, complete and return the fill-in-the-blank report form to firstname.lastname@example.org.

-Visit the website, RESPONSE.CA.GOV - it combines emergency response, recovery and resilience information into a single place for easy access by users.
-It is a one-stop portal that includes local and state resources, health services, shelters and housing, preparedness information, and more.
+Visit the website, RESPONSE.CA.GOV Easy access to emergency response, recovery and resilience information in a one-stop portal that includes local and state resources, health services, shelters and housing, preparedness information, and more.

-The Solano Disaster Relief Fund was established to support relief and recovery efforts for those affected by fire disasters in Solano County.
-Grants from this Fund will help partnering organizations provide direct services, resources, and financial assistance to individuals and families in their communities.
 Please consider making a donation to the Solano Disaster Relief Fund.
-Our communities need your support on a year-round basis to help in ongoing relief and recovery efforts.
+We need your support on a year-round basis to help support ongoing relief and recovery efforts.